To see a larger image and learn more about those pictured, click on the image.

 At this time, the psychology and education departments merged until 1995.

 Dr. Mark Wagner (Dartmouth College), a psychophysicist, joined the department in 1991 and became department chair in 1995.
-The department expanded with the addition of Dr. Richard Brower (cognitive, Rutgers University) in 1993 and Dr. Miles Groth (developmental and counseling, Fordham University) in 1994.
+Dr. Wagner's research focuses on the visual perception of spatial dimensions.
+The department expanded with the addition of Dr. Richard Brower (cognitive, Rutgers University) in 1993 and Dr. Miles Groth (philosophy, Fordham University), a psychotherapist, in 1994.
+Dr. Brower's research focuses on human creativity and Dr. Groth is an expert in Heidegger studies and he has strong interest in the psychology of men and boys.

 The offerings of the department increased significantly and the current psychology curriculum was developed.
 During this time the department moved to Campus Hall and then to Parker Hall where it is currently situated.
 Borah retired in 1997.

-Dr. Laurence Nolan (biopsychology, University of Delaware) joined the department in 1997 and lab space was created on the first floor of Parker Hall.
+Dr. Laurence Nolan (psychology and neuroscience, University of Delaware) joined the department in 1997 and lab space was created on the first floor of Parker Hall.
+Dr. Nolan's research focuses on the factors that influence human food choice and meal size.
 In 2001, Groth became department chair and the psychology department expanded for the first time to five with the addition of Dr. Amy Eshleman (social, University of Kansas).

-In 2002, a new lab was built for the psychology department in the basement of Parker Hall and a participant pool and research ethics committee were created.
-The newest member of the department, Dr. Steve Jenkins (counseling, Louisiana Tech University), joined the department in 2005.
-Wagner returned to the chair position in 2007.
+In 2002, a new laboratory (named for Dr. Kapostins in 2008) was built for the psychology department in the basement of Parker Hall and a participant pool and research ethics committee were created.
+In 2005, Dr. Steve Jenkins (counseling, Louisiana Tech University) joined the department and expanded offerings in counseling.
+Dr. Jenkins is an expert in student mental health and is a cognitive-behavioral therapist.
+Wagner returned to the chair position in 2007 and a long period of stability followed.

-The psychology department continues to offer a diverse assortment of courses and degree programs in psychology and, with the biology department, biopsychology.
+The psychology department continues to offer a diverse assortment of courses and degree programs in psychology.
+It also offers, with the Department of Biological Sciences, a major in biopsychology and, with the Department of Culture and Economy, a major in behavioral economics.
+There is also a dual major in education.

 Written by Laurence J. Nolan